blikoon/Ubufundi/README.md

 ### Ubufundi
-Ever wrote a piece of code to try some concept and then a few monts later need it back and spend valuable time searching for the same info again?
-Happened to us more than we can count and we put this repo together to help us nail things down fast when I need to.
+A repo containing simple compilable android projects to explain android programming concepts.

 ### What's in here?
-It contains simple compilable projects that we put together when learning or experimenting on some android concepts and techonologies and we document relevant parts for fast access.
+The repo contains simple compilable projects that we put together when learning or experimenting on some android concepts and techonologies and we document relevant parts for fast access.

-It also saves loads of time when someone asks you a question and have a quick link to refer them to.

 ### How do I use this?
 Scroll down or visit the wiki page : https://github.com/blikoon/Ubufundi/wiki to see what content is covered so far.
 It is helping our team already and if somebody else finds it helpful, even better!